terrillmoore/annotate_film_scans/README.md

 ## Prerequisite

 You'll need to have `exiftool` installed on your system.
 On Linux, `apt-get install exiftool` will work; on macOS, you can use Brew.
 On Windows, you may need to resort to google search to find a suitable `.exe`.
 I believe that `scoop.sh` includes a version in its library.
-(Happy to accept contributions clarifying tis.)
+(Happy to accept contributions clarifying this.)

 ## Intended Work Flow